Get the right treatment for your mental healthcare needs.

 Face-to-Face and Online

-EMDR (Eye Movement Desensitization and Reprocessing) is a person-centered approach to psychotherapy, based on physiological as well as psychological principles.
+EMDR (Eye Movement Desensitisation and Reprocessing) is a person-centred approach to psychotherapy, based on both physiological and psychological principles.
 EMDR incorporates eye movements (and other forms of bilateral stimulation) into a range of standardised psychological procedures, in a structured and systematic manner, stimulating neural pathways that help the brain to put information “in context”.

 EMDR therapy was originally designed to relieve symptoms associated with unhealthy processing of traumatic memories.
 The therapy is intended to reboot the brain cells and help the brain reprocess these traumatic memories and develop healthy coping mechanisms.